 Your charity’s policies and procedures for protecting people and where appropriate, safeguarding should be:

 - reviewed as necessary, always following a serious incident and at least once a year

 - available to the public

-Make all trustees, staff, volunteers and beneficiaries aware of your policy.
-They all need to know how to apply it.
+Make all trustees, staff, volunteers, partners and beneficiaries aware of your policies.
+They all need to know how to apply them.

-In your policy make clear how you will:
+In your policies make clear how you will: